-Science Space A Field Guide to Full Moons By Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
-She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others. our editorial process Melissa Breyer Updated October 11, 2018 Public Domain.
+Science Space A Field Guide to Full Moons By Melissa Breyer Melissa Breyer Editorial Director Hunter College F.I.T., State University of New York Cornell University Melissa Breyer is Treehugger’s editorial director.
+She is a sustainability expert and author whose work has been published by the New York Times and National Geographic, among others.
+Learn about our editorial process Updated October 11, 2018 Public Domain.
 The Harmonia Macrocosmica of Andreas Cellarius Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy From supermoons and blood moons to black moons and blue moons, here’s a cheat sheet to the full moon in all of her luminous guises.
 It appears we have entered an era of moon near-hysteria, with each month bringing about a rush of excited stories detailing the unique charms of whatever full moon is in the works at the time.
 And while some fatigued journalists will kvetch about the hype “it’s just a full moon, for heaven’s sake” I think it’s great.
 How wonderful that people are excited to go outside, look up to the heavens, and marvel at the beauty of the sky.
 That said, it does get confusing what with this moon and that moon; the supermoons and strawberry moons and black moons and you name it.
 Case in point, the second full moon of January 2018 will be a “super blue blood moon.”
 What in the world does that mean?
 To make sense of all the lunacy, we present some basic definitions of the various full moons.
 Black Moon The black sheep of the moon family, a black moon may not be that much to look at, since it’s the second new moon within a month – and since we can’t see new moons, well we’ll just have to appreciate that it’s there.
 (And while, yes, a new moon isn't exactly a full moon, per se, it is full on the other side.)
 Think of it as the esoteric twin of the exuberant blue moon; see below.
 Blood Moon This one comes with a pretty simple description.
 A Blood Moon occurs during a lunar eclipse.
 NASA explains, “while the Moon is in the Earth’s shadow it will take on a reddish tint, known as a ‘blood moon.’”
 But we can make it a little more confusing by noting that in Native American tradition, the October full moon was referred to as the Full Blood Moon by some tribes (see Strawberry Moon, below, for more).
 You can see this phenomena on January 31, 2018.
 The moon will enter the outer part of Earth’s shadow at 5:51 a.m.
 EST; the darker part of Earth’s shadow will begin to swathe the moon with a reddish tint at 6:48 a.m.
 Blue Moon A blue moon occurs when a single month hosts two full moons.
 The lunar calendar almost lines up with our monthly calendar, but not exactly.
 The lunar cycle – the time from one new moon to the next – is on average 29.53 days.
 Usually this means we get one full moon and one new moon each calendar month.
 But given that our months are generally longer than 29.53 days, it means that once in a blue moon ... we get a blue moon.
 (Which is about once every 2.7 years.)
 Strawberry Moon While we have our months to help us keep track of the schedule, early Native American tribes kept tabs on time by observing the seasons and employing the celestial clock known as the moon.
 They marked the passing of the year in full moons, each one named for a predominant component of the season.
 Every full moon had a name, and while they varied from tribe to tribe, June’s Full Strawberry Moon was universal amongst all of them.
 See the other month’s full moon names here: .
 Supermoon Supermoons occur when a full moon happens during perigee, the point in its orbit when it’s closest to Earth – the result can make the moon appear up to 14 percent larger and 30 percent brighter than other full moons.
 Add in a little "moon illusion" and the appearance is, in a word, super! .
 Harvest Moon The Harvest Moon is the full moon closest in date to the autumnal equinox; it is usually the September full moon that takes the title of Harvest Moon.
 But if the October full moon is closer to the date of the equinox, she takes the name. .
 Hunter’s Moon The Hunter’s Moon is the full moon following the Harvest Moon; which means that it is usually in October, except for when the Harvest Moon occurs in October – then, the Hunter’s Moon happens in November.
 So there you have it; now when you see something like a super blue blood moon in the news, you can know that it's simply the second full moon of the month that happens to be occuring during perigee at the time of a lunar eclipse!
 For more, here's a great crash course in all things moon by PBS.